 Beauty

-A wonderful cocktail of golden limes and deep chartreuses (a color between yellow and green), Peridot is regarded by many as the gemological embodiment of pure grass greens (an 80 percent visually pure green).
-August’s birthstone, Peridot colors include greenish yellow, yellow green, yellowish green, green and olive green (green mixed with yellow and brown).
-While Peridot is the gem variety of Forsterite to Fayalite in the Olivine mineral group (coined for its color similarity to pale green olives), most Peridot is predominantly Foresterite, named in honor of English mineral collector and dealer, Adolarius Jacob Forster (1739-1806).
+August’s birthstone, Peridot colors include greenish-yellow, yellow-green, yellowish-green, green, and olive green (green mixed with yellow and brown).
+While Peridot is the gem variety of Forsterite to Fayalite in the Olivine mineral group (coined for its color similarity to pale green olives), most Peridot is predominantly Foresterite, named in honor of English mineral collector and dealer, Adolarius Jacob Forster (1739 – 1806).
 A green volcanic crystal, Peridot along with Diamonds are formed in the earth’s mantle.
-As a ‘self-colored’ (idiochromatic) gemstone, Peridot is colored by a high iron content that is a vital part of its composition and thus Peridot is always a shade of green.
-Peridot’s bright greens generally contain around 12-15 percent iron, but trace amounts of chromium or nickel can make its color richer.
-Although Peridot is a transparent gemstone, cat’s eyes are occasionally found (chatoyancy or the cat’s eye effect is a reflection that appears as a single bright band of light across the surface of a gemstone).
-Peridot (correctly pronounced ‘pair-ee-doh’) derives its name from either the Arabic ‘faridat’ (gem), the 13th century Middle English word ‘peridote’ (bright spot or button), the French ‘peritot’ (unclear, probably due its attractive ‘sleepy’ appearance), or the Greek ‘peridona’ (to give richness, likely in allusion to its color).
-Peridot also has an older, lesser-known name, Chrysolite, from the Greek ‘chryso’ (golden) and ‘lithos’ (stone) and it is by this old name that Peridot is mentioned several time in the Bible.
+As a ‘self-colored’ (idiochromatic) gemstone, Peridot is colored by a high iron content that’s a vital part of its composition, making Peridot always a shade of green.
+Peridot’s bright greens generally contain around 12 – 15 percent iron, but trace amounts of chromium or nickel can enrichen its color.
+Although Peridot’s a transparent gemstone, cat’s eyes are occasionally found (chatoyancy or the cat’s eye effect is a reflection that appears as a single bright band of light across the surface of a gemstone).
+Peridot (correctly pronounced ‘pair-ee-doh’) derives its name from either the Arabic ‘faridat’ (gem), the 13th century Middle English word ‘peridote’ (bright spot or button), the French ‘peritot’ (unclear, probably due to its attractive ‘sleepy’ appearance), or the Greek ‘peridona’ (to give richness, likely in allusion to its color).
+Peridot also has an older, lesser-known name, Chrysolite, from the Greek ‘chryso’ (golden) and ‘lithos’ (stone), and it is by this old name that Peridot is mentioned several times in the Bible.
 Chrysolite is one of the ‘stones of fire’ (Ezekiel 28:13-16) set in the breastplate of Aaron (high priest and brother of Moses) and in Revelations (21:19-21) Chrysolite is also one of the 12 gemstones set in the foundations of the city walls of Jerusalem (Revelations 21:19) and associated with the Apostle Bartholomew.
+Although she probably mistook them for Emerald, Peridot was a favorite gemstone of Cleopatra, and praised by ancient Egyptians as a ‘Gem of the Sun’.
+Peridot was also known as the ‘Evening Emerald’ by Romans who were enamored by this gem’s bright greens light versatility.
+Adorning some of the world’s most beautiful royal and sacred objects, Peridot was also prized by the ancient Greeks, Ptolemaic queens, knights of Christendom, Ottoman sultans, Hawaiians, European royalty, the Vatican, Shakespeare and even pirates, who were said to have used them for banishing evil spirits and terrors of the night.
+Peridot (Chrysolite) is also referenced in William Shakespeare’s Othello (Act 5, Scene 2), where having murdered Desdemona, Othello makes a comparison between her supposed lost purity and Peridot; “If heaven would make me another world, of one entire and perfect Chrysolite, I’d not have sold her for it”.
+From the middle ages right up to Shakespeare’s time, gemstones were often thought to possess supernatural powers with both spiritual and magical benefits.
+Rich in gem lore, Peridot was believed to aid in friendship, free the mind of envious thoughts, make its wearer more eloquent, cure liver problems, and even increase the potency of medicines.
+One of Peridot’s most extraordinary superstitions comes from a mythological compendium, Liber De Lapidibus by Marbodius of Rennes (1035 – 1123): “If it were to be used as a protection from the wiles of evil spirits, the stone had to be pierced and strung on the hair of an ass and then attached to the left arm”.
+In the American Southwest, the ancient Anasazi cliff-dwellers revered Turquoise and Peridot as symbols of the sky and the sun.
+They gathered it by hand from the gullies and canyons surrounding their mesa fortresses whenever seasonal desert deluges freed chunks of gem-encrusted basalt from the sides of the weathering mesas.

 Rarity